airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

     main()
 ```

-A full connector in ~170 lines of code.
+A full connector in less than 200 lines of code.
 Not bad!
 We're now ready to package & test our connector then use it in the Airbyte UI.

 ### 3. Package the connector in a Docker image